-The School strives to provide instruction for all students.
-All students receive Tier 1 supports in the classroom and are for the
+The School provides instruction for all students.
+All students receive Tier 1 support in the classroom and are for the entire population.
+For a certain percentage of students the Tier 1 supports are not effective and students need more support to be successful.